Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 console.log(MyContract.abi);

-You can also import from node_modules or foundry projects.
+You can import from node_modules or foundry projects.
 Tevm supports remappings, lib, and other advanced options.
-Unlike Foundry Tevm supports node_module resolution by default.
+Unlike Foundry, Tevm supports node_module resolution by default.

 Use contracts via address